IBM/hlf-internals/docs/shim-architecture/security.md

 In this modality the configuration parameters for the TLS setup are pulled from the `ChaincodeServer.TLSProps` struct that defines the configuration of the server:

-- the _root_ certificate cannot be null and contrinutes to the creation of the pool of certificates that are checked by the server to validate the client certificates provided by the connecting peers (i.e. `tlsConfig.ClientCAs`).
+- the _root_ certificate cannot be null and contributes to the creation of the pool of certificates that are checked by the server to validate the client certificates provided by the connecting peers (i.e. `tlsConfig.ClientCAs`).
 These are required and must be valid (i.e. `tlsConfig.ClientAut=tls.RequireAndVerifyClient`); and
 - the _key_ and _cert_ pair provides access to server certificate that will be presented to the incoming connections to identify the chaincode process.

 The resulting `tls.Config` instance is passed to the server setup function that starts the chaincode server: